Trump, Buttigieg escalate cash battle with impressive hauls

 Second quarter fundraising numbers don't need to be reported to the Federal Election Commission until July 15, but often campaigns give an early glimpse, particularly if they had a good haul.

-So far, only Buttigieg and Sanders have released their numbers, with Sanders pulling in $18 million and transferring an additional $6 million from other accounts.
-Yet to be seen are highly anticipated figures from former Vice President Joe Biden and California Sen. Kamala Harris, who saw a fundraising surge after her breakout performance during last week's Democratic debates.
+So far, only Buttigieg and Sanders have released their numbers, with Buttigieg garnering $24.8 million and Sanders pulling in $18 million and transferring an additional $6 million from other accounts.
+Yet to be seen are highly anticipated figures from former Vice President Joe Biden and California Sen. Kamala Harris, who saw a fundraising surge after her breakout performance during last week's Democratic debates .

-Trump's haul includes money raised by the Trump campaign, Trump's joint fundraising entities and the Republican National Committee.
+Trump's haul includes money raised by his campaign, his joint fundraising entities and the Republican National Committee.
 The Democratic National Committee, meanwhile, is raising money to support the party's eventual nominee.

 "It is the kind of support that we would take any day of the week over cushy, closed-door, high-dollar fundraisers in New York City, in which people eat Parmesan-encrusted salmon on a toothpick," Shakir said.